stacymoorhead/capstone/wp-content/themes/dyeinstyle/readme.txt

 = Does this theme support any plugins? =

-dyeinstyle includes support for Infinite Scroll in Jetpack.
+Dye in Style includes support for Infinite Scroll in Jetpack.

 == Changelog ==